 \section{Experiment}

-In this section, we conduct comprehensive experiments to evaluate the performance of the proposed DreamPolicy method in various scenarios with complex terrains.
-Specifically, we first depict the setup of our new humanoid locomotion benchmarks with different terrains.
-Then we compared our method with the previous works in these benchmarks to demonstrate its efficiency.
-Moreover, ablation analysis on the two components of DreamPolicy and scaling analysis with more trajectory and terrain data are also performed subsequently for a more in‑depth exploration of DreamPolicy.
+In this section, we conduct comprehensive experiments to evaluate DreamPolicy across various complex terrain scenarios.
+We begin by detailing the setup of our new humanoid locomotion benchmarks with different terrains.
+Next, we compared our method with the previous works to demonstrate its superiority.
+The ablation studies show the contribution of individual components and a scaling analysis to investigate how DreamPolicy benefits from increased data.
+Finally, we deploy DreamPolicy to real-world scenarios to evaluate its sim2real performance.